Montana Layoffs — November 2025

 |---|---|---|---|---|

-Leading the list was Exxon Mobile/Denbury Onshore LLC at its Montana facility, reporting 78 affected workers.
+The most significant filing came from Exxon Mobile/Denbury Onshore at its Billings facility, reporting 78 affected workers.

 This is the third consecutive month of declining layoff activity.

-The filings reflect a mixed picture for Montana's labor market, with activity diverging between monthly and annual comparisons.
+The numbers illustrate a mixed picture for Montana's labor market, with activity diverging between monthly and annual comparisons.
 The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Montana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Montana WARN notices, browse layoffs by state, or download the full dataset.